janessatran/til/JavaScript/classes_and_modules.md

   }

   get name() {
-    // We prefix the variable with an underscore so that we don't trigger an infinite loop return this._name;
+    // We prefix the variable with an underscore so that
+    // we don't trigger an infinite loop.
+    // The variable needs to have a different name that the getter/setter. return this._name;
   }